 A joint venture of American Bridge/Fluor (ABF) is constructing the signature Self-Anchored Suspension (SAS) section of the new east span of the San Francisco-Oakland Bay Bridge.
-The SAS is a self-anchoring suspension span with one main cable that anchors to the eastern end of the roadway deck, rather than to the ground anchorages.
-Now with all major bridge components in place, i.e. the tower, roadway deck, and main cable and suspenders, work is now to transfer the weight of the span from the temporary supports to the main cable, a complex time- and labor-intensive process known as load transfer.
+The SAS is a self anchoring suspension span with one main cable that anchors to the eastern end of the roadway deck, rather than to the ground anchorages.
+All major bridge components are now in place - the tower, roadway deck, and main cable and suspenders - and the weight of the span has been transferred from the temporary supports to the main cable.